Dparker1990/Ansible/README.md

 To use Ansible, simply create a routable action in your controller that will represent the event source for transmitting the Server-Sent Events, and then use the `transmit` method to send accross an event and data payload to the client.

+The first arguement to `transmit` is the event name, the second arguement is amount of time between the client attempting to re-establish connection (in milliseconds), and the last argument is a hash containing the data that should be sent to the client.

 ```ruby
 FoosController < ActionController::Base
   include ActionController::Live